ColeD1822/ColeD/README.md

         <br />
     <div id="summary">
           <h2>Summary</h2>
           <p>Im excited to see where my career in IT will take me.
 I have 2 years left of college and I'm looking forward to what I have planned in the future.
-I want to make a difference in the world with the skills I have learned so far throguhout my years of schooling.</p>
+I want to make a difference in the world with the skills I have learned so far throughout my years of schooling.</p>
           <h6>One of my Goals in Highschool:</h6>
           <video src="https://user-images.githubusercontent.com/89539508/138529205-2792a968-8648-4f2f-a044-bf00fd2cf5c8.mp4" width=2100 height=50 />
 </body>